 3 Crucial Pages You Must Have

 I’m not discussing how buying domain, choosing quality hosting, and professional theme important for applying but focusing on the significant factors resonate rejecting.

 Google is such an asshole.
 Every single released product, he always wants them to be the best.
 AdSense is trying to maintain high quality network why it rarely approves low-quality websites.

-You might have heard bloggers recommended grabbing the top-level domain, quality hosting, and premium theme in the topics relating to applying for AdSense account.
+You might have heard bloggers recommended grabbing the top-level domain, preferred hosting service, and premium theme in the topics relating to applying for AdSense account.

 I’ve read over a hundred official documents but couldn’t find any specific article which mentioned the requirements such hosting and top-level domain.
 Even if there wasn’t any resistant, Google suggested maintaining high quality and professionalism.